conf-parsimonyandlearning/cpal-website/tutorials.md

 # Tutorials

-The final day of the workshop features tutorial presentations, which are open to the public.
+The final day of the conference features tutorial presentations, which are open to the public.
 These tutorials present an up-to-date account of the intersection between low-dimensional modeling and deep learning in an accessible format.